-Proxy solicited on behalf of the Board of Directors for Annual Meeting of Stockholders to be held May 13, 2016.
+Proxy solicited on behalf of the Board of Directors for Annual Meeting of Stockholders to be held May 12, 2017.

-The undersigned hereby constitutes and appoints Erland E. Kailbourne and Joseph G. Morone, and each of them, the true and lawful agents and proxies of the undersigned, with full power of substitution in each, to vote as indicated herein, all of the shares of Common Stock which the undersigned would be entitled to vote if present in person, at the Annual Meeting of Stockholders of ALBANY INTERNATIONAL CORP. to be held at The One Hundred Club, 100 Market Street, Suite 500, Portsmouth, New Hampshire, on Friday, May 13, 2016 at 9:00 a.m. local time, and any adjournment or adjournments thereof, on matters coming before said meeting.
+The undersigned hereby constitutes and appoints Erland E. Kailbourne and Joseph G. Morone, and each of them, the true and lawful agents and proxies of the undersigned, with full power of substitution in each, to vote as indicated herein, all of the shares of Common Stock which the undersigned would be entitled to vote if present in person, at the Annual Meeting of Stockholders of ALBANY INTERNATIONAL CORP. to be held at The One Hundred Club, 100 Market Street, Suite 500, Portsmouth, New Hampshire, on Friday, May 12, 2017 at 9:00 a.m. local time, and any adjournment or adjournments thereof, on matters coming before said meeting.

 The shares represented by this proxy, when properly executed, will be voted in the manner directed herein.
-If no direction is made, the shares will be voted FOR the election of all nominees under Item 1, FOR Items 2, 3, 4 and 5, and in the discretion of the proxies on any other business as may properly come before the meeting.
+If no direction is made, the shares will be voted FOR all the nominees listed, FOR Proposals 2 and 3, every 1 YEAR on Proposal 4 and FOR Proposal 5, and in the discretion of the proxies on any other business as may properly come before the meeting.

 Participants in the Company's ProsperityPlus 401(k) Savings Plan have the right to direct Vanguard Fiduciary Trust Company, as Plan Trustee, how to vote shares of Common Stock allocated to their 401(k) plan accounts.
 If no such direction is given to Vanguard, Vanguard shall interpret this as a direction not to vote any such shares.
 If properly executed, this proxy shall give the proxies appointed above authority to direct Vanguard to vote the shares in the undersigned's 401(k) account in the manner directed.
-If this proxy is properly executed but no direction is given, the proxies appointed above shall direct Vanguard to vote such shares FOR the election of all nominees under Item 1, FOR Items 2, 3, 4 and 5, and in the discretion of the proxies on any other business as may properly come before the meeting.
-In order for the Plan Trustee to vote 401(k) plan account shares, instructions must be received no later than 11:59 PM Eastern Time on May 9, 2016.
+If this proxy is properly executed but no direction is given, the proxies appointed above shall direct Vanguard to vote such shares FOR all the nominees listed, FOR Proposals 2 and 3, every 1 YEAR on Proposal 4 and FOR Proposal 5, and in the discretion of the proxies on any other business as may properly come before the meeting.
+In order for the Plan Trustee to vote 401(k) plan account shares, instructions must be received no later than 11:59 PM Eastern Time on May 8, 2017.